Károly Bezdek: Career

 Mathematical Sciences degree (1995) from the Hungarian Academy of Sciences.
 He has been a faculty member of the Department of Geometry at Eötvös Loránd University in Budapest since 1978.
-In particular, he has been the chair of that department between 1999-2006 and a full professor between 1998–2012.
+In particular, he has been the chair of that department between 1999-2006 and a full professor between 1998 and 2012.
 During 1978–2003, while being on a number of special leaves from Eötvös Loránd University, he has held numerous visiting positions at research institutions in Canada, Germany, the Netherlands, and United States.
 This included a period of about 7 years at the Department of Mathematics of Cornell University in Ithaca, New York.
-Between 1998-2001 Bezdek was appointed a Széchenyi Professor of mathematics at Eötvös Loránd University, in Budapest, Hungary.
+Between 1998 and 2001 Bezdek was appointed a Széchenyi Professor of mathematics at Eötvös Loránd University, in Budapest, Hungary.
 From 2003 Károly Bezdek is the Canada Research Chair of computational and discrete geometry at the Department of Mathematics and Statistics of the University of Calgary and is the director of the Center for Computational and Discrete Geometry at the University of Calgary.
-Between 2006-2010 Bezdek was an associated member of the Alfréd Rényi Institute of Mathematics in Budapest, Hungary.
+Between 2006 and 2010 Bezdek was an associated member of the Alfréd Rényi Institute of Mathematics in Budapest, Hungary.
 From 2010 Bezdek is a full professor (on leave) at the Department of Mathematics of the University of Pannonia in Veszprém, Hungary.
 Between July–December, 2011 Bezdek was a program co-chair of the 6 month thematic program on discrete geometry and its applications at the Fields Institute in Toronto, Ontario, Canada.
 Also, he is one of the three founding editors-in-chief of the free peer-reviewed electronic journal Contributions to Discrete Mathematics.